loki4j/loki-logback-appender/docs/docus/docs/labels.md

 ## Organizing labels

-Logs in Loki are indexed using labels that have key-value format.
+Logs in Loki are indexed using labels that have a key-value format.
 In Loki4j you can specify labels on per-record level using all the benefits Logback has to offer.

 Labels are set in `format.label` section of `Loki4jAppender`'s config: